nicolaloi/Planning-and-Decision-Making/README.md

-# PDM4AR-exercises
+# Planning and Decision Making for Autonomous Robots

-RRT* path planning and MPC path tracking pipeline for the navigation of a spacecraft avoiding static and dynamic asteroids.
+Fully implementation of a path planning pipeline in a dynamic environment.
+Global path planning, local path planning, and obstacle avoidance for navigating a spacecraft to a goal region while avoiding static and dynamic asteroids.

 #